 - a.
 Each approved degree program is expected to be reviewed every 5-7 years.
 Some institutions may wish to organize their cyclical reviews so that all programs within that unit or faculty are reviewed at the same time.
 For example, the institution will determine whether all concentrations within a 3-year program should be reviewed together or whether a concentration should be reviewed at the time the like major in a 4-year program is being reviewed (e.g., music concentration in a 3-year BA might be reviewed at the same time as the music major in a 4-year BA program). - b.
-The first step in a cyclical review is a self-study and includes input from students, graduates as well as all academic staff and administration involved in the unit and/or degree program under review.
-Program advisory committees shall also be included as well as other relevant stakeholders as appropriate.
+The first step in a cyclical review is a review of the action plan resulting from the last cyclical review.
+This is followed by the preparation of a self-study that includes input from students, graduates, academic staff, administration, advisory committees and other relevant stakeholders involved in the unit and/or degree program under review.
 An important aspect of the self-study is a critical self-reflection of all the elements of the program. - c.
 The development of the self-study is guided by a steering committee composed of faculty and administrators from the unit responsible for the program.
-Depending on the program(s) under review, institutions may choose to include an academic staff member from the institution who teaches in a program that is not being reviewed, as well as an academic staff member who teaches service courses for that program. - d.
+Depending on the program(s) under review, institutions may choose to include an academic staff member from the institution who teach in a program that is not being reviewed, as well as an academic staff member who teach service courses for that program. - d.
 The self-study will focus on the degree program's design, how the learning outcomes are mapped throughout the curriculum and how they are assessed, and other outcomes (including student and graduate satisfaction, enrolment flow, completion rates, employment rates of graduates, numbers of graduates who go on to further education, etc.).
 The self-study shall include program specific information as opposed to primarily institution wide information, where applicable (e.g., program specific student satisfaction vs. institution wide survey results).
 Including common data sets from a central data repository is a high priority for all program reviews. - e.
-An important element of the self-study is a self-reflective and evidence-based assessment of the teaching effectiveness by faculty teaching in the program.
+One element of the self-study is a self-reflective and evidence-based assessment of the teaching effectiveness by faculty teaching in the program.
+This can include the professional development undertaken by the faculty to strengthen their teaching.
 For CAQC's evidence-based guiding principles with respect to assessing teaching effectiveness, see s.
 4.3.4.7.